tomaj/hermes/README.md

 ## Concept - How hermes works?

-Hermes works as a dispatcher for events from your php requests on webserver to particular handler running on cli.
+Hermes works as a emitter and dispatcher for events from your php requests on webserver to particular handler running on cli.
 Basicaly like this:

 ```
---> http request to /file.php -> emit(Message) -> Hermes Dispatcher
+--> http request to /file.php -> emit(Message) -> Hermes Emitter
                                                              \
                                                  Queue (redis, rabbit etc...)
                                                              /